marcglasberg/asyncredux.com/flutter/miscellaneous/streams-and-timers.md

 ```

 If your stream/timer should only be removed when the app shuts down, you can
-call `store.disposeProps();` when the app finishes.
+call `store.disposeProps()` when the app finishes.
 This will automatically close/cancel/ignore
 all stream related objects, timers and futures in the props, and then also remove them from there.

 ## How do streams pass their information down to the store and ultimately to the widgets?